RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - c) Indicate that the promisee will terminate the contract if the promisor fails to comply with the notice.
       - Carrapetta v Rado (2012) 16 BPR 30,997
       - Laurinda Pty Ltd v Capalaba Park Shopping Centre Pty Ltd (1989) 166 CLR 623
-        - A ‘reasonable time’ to comply with the notice depends upon the all circumstances of the case.
+        - A 'reasonable time' to comply with the notice depends upon the all circumstances of the case.
         -  Relevant considerations:
           -  What must be done to comply.
           -  Whether the defaulting promisor had already unreasonably delayed performance.